kiboschool/course-data-structures-and-algorithms/src/interviews.md

 ## Interview instructions

-For all interviews, you should make sure you have read and are familiar with the [interview instructions](https://docs.google.com/document/d/1WVr0HgCoI_0uhFR9U0MkY7lXQxfRQptx5fHWK-wWSLU/edit#).
+For all interviews, you should make sure you have read the [interview instructions](https://docs.google.com/document/d/1WVr0HgCoI_0uhFR9U0MkY7lXQxfRQptx5fHWK-wWSLU/edit#).
 After each interview, both the interviewer and interviewee should submit a reflection.
 The format for the reflection is described in the aforementioned document.

 Here is the schedule of peer interviews and question guides for the term.
 Note: you must be logged-in to your `@kibo.school` account and in the appropriate group to access the question guide for a given week.